LDWLab/Ribovision_2.0_GT/README.md

 	>sudo apt-get install python3-dev

 	e.
 Instal git and get an account on github.com.
-Contact the current admin to receive access to the project repository, as well as user account and password for the MySQL database.
+Contact the current admin (anton.petrov@biology.gatech.edu) to receive access to the project repository, as well as user account and password for the MySQL database.

 	f.
 In the Linux startup file (.bashrc or .bash_profile) add these lines: